Glossary term

 Definition 5

-Supply Chain Carbon Footprint means total annual Scope 1, 2 and 3 Emissions associated with the purchase of raw materials and services by [insert organisation name] in order to deliver its service[s] [[and/or] product[s]].
+Supply Chain Carbon Footprint means the total annual associated with the extraction, processing and transportation of raw materials and the provision of services purchased by [insert organisation name] in order to deliver its service[s] [[and/or] product[s]].

 Drafting notes and guidance